eid96/hackerman/README.md

 ## Strucutre
-Different script for the different levels will be found in the levels folder, and the files should be named accordingly <br>
+Different script for the different attacks will be found in the attack folder, and the files should be named accordingly.

 # Intranet: Level 1
 - Jonas Dahl frequently logs in to check his Wireguard credentials.